gemini-hlsw/checklists/app/assets/about.md

 ##### Change Log

+###### Version 0.5.1

+- Added Feedback button connected to JIRA
+- FIX When simultaneous users edit engineers/technician names they overwrite each other, now they are merged

 ###### Version 0.5

 - When closing a day an email can be sent.
 Email addresses and content can be configured on each template